Using a PurchaseController is only recommended for advanced use cases. Superwall handles subscription-related logic for you out of the box.

 4. .failed(Error): The purchase failed for a reason other than the user cancelling or the payment pending.

 2. Restoring purchases.
-Here, you restore purchases and return a boolean indicating whether the restoration was successful or not.
+Here, you restore purchases and return a RestorationResult indicating whether the restoration was successful or not.
+If it was, return .restore, or failed along with the error reason.

 Step 2: Configuring the SDK With Your PurchaseController